ivankazzzz/ivankazzzz/README.md

 - AI-assisted tools for research, documentation, and learning support
 - Clean documentation, reproducible workflows, and maintainable code

+## Impact Project

+**Absensi Digital Universitas Ekasakti**

+A digital attendance system built to support more reliable, structured, and accessible attendance workflows at Universitas Ekasakti.
+This project reflects my interest in building practical academic systems that are useful for real institutional needs, not only as software experiments.

+Key focus areas:

+- Digital transformation for university attendance workflows
+- Cleaner data recording and easier attendance monitoring
+- Practical web-based tools for academic administration
+- Reliable systems that support daily campus operations

 ## Tech Stack

 **Languages**